duowuyms/OpenCATP-LLM/README.md

     python run_catpllm.py --config_file src/catpllm/data/config_data/default_nonseq.yaml
     ```
     You can customize your own settings by modifying the .yaml file.

+8. We provide the fined-tuned lora weights of Qwen2.5-3B used in our paper.
+You may download the model weights from here if you are interested in quickly playing our codes: [Qwen2.5-3B-lora-weights](https://drive.google.com/file/d/1Nget5s8orr6f8U0LTlXUprWlprTvFv58/view)

 **NOTE:** It is recommended to configure the several paths specificied in `src/config.GlobalPathConfig` before running this repo.
 It is also recommended to use soft links for path configuration.